gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The default value for this attribute is ``standard`` in which case a stand-alone library is built.

-The attribute ``Library_Src_Dir`` may be specified for a Stand-Alone Library. ``Library_Src_Dir`` is a simple attribute that has a single string value.
+You may specify the attribute ``Library_Src_Dir`` for a Stand-Alone Library. ``Library_Src_Dir`` has a single string value.
 Its value must be the path (absolute or relative to the project directory) of an existing directory.
 This directory cannot be the object directory or one of the source directories, but it can be the same as the library directory.
-The sources of the Interface Units of the library that are needed by an Ada client of the library will be copied to the designated directory, called the Interface Copy directory.
-These sources include the specs of the Interface Units, but they may also include bodies and subunits, when pragmas ``Inline`` or ``Inline_Always`` are used, or when there is a generic unit in the spec.
-Before the sources are copied to the Interface Copy directory, an attempt is made to delete all files in the Interface Copy directory.
+The sources of the Interface Units of the library that are needed by an Ada client of the library are copied to the designated directory, called the Interface Copy directory, when the library is built.
+These sources include the specs of the Interface Units, but they may also include bodies and subunits when pragmas ``Inline`` or ``Inline_Always`` are used or when there is a generic unit in the spec.
+Before the sources are copied to the Interface Copy directory, the building process makes an attempt to delete all files in the Interface Copy directory.

 Building stand-alone libraries by hand is somewhat tedious, but for those occasions when it is necessary here are the steps that you need to perform: